 Nowadays, most sound cards have the ability to record whatever is being output.
 The only hang-up is accessing that recording channel.
 Depending on your PC, the recording channel may be named “Stereo Mix,” while on other devices it will be called “What U Hear” or something very similar.

 In the pane, right-click on a blank area, and make sure both “View Disabled Devices” and “View Disconnected Devices” options are checked.
-You should see a “Stereo Mix” option appear.
+You should see a “Stereo Mix” or “What U Hear” option appear.

-Right-click on “Stereo Mix” and click “Enable” to be able to use it.
+Right-click on “Stereo Mix” or “What U Hear,” then click “Enable” to be able to use it.

 How Do I Use This?

 With “Stereo Mix” enabled, you can open up your favorite recording program and select that instead of your microphone before you record.
-If you don’t see the option, or your program doesn’t give you the ability to change the recording device, you can disable or unplug your microphone and make “Stereo Mix” the default recording device.
+If you don’t see the option, or your program doesn’t give you the ability to change the recording device, you can disable or unplug your microphone and make “Stereo Mix” or “What U Hear” the default recording device.

-This works well for when you want to capture audio for a screen-sharing session, or record audio from streaming sources — such as live web-casts — that don’t necessarily allow you to download content immediately.
-In order to do that, you’d open up your audio-recording application of choice (like Audacity), be sure other recording devices are muted or disabled, and click record.
-Be sure to check out our article, The How-To Geek Guide on Audio Editing: The Basics, to learn how to use Audacity.
+This works well for when you want to capture audio for a screen-sharing session or record audio from streaming sources — such as live web-casts — that don’t necessarily allow you to download content immediately.